miklevin/MikeLev.in/_posts/2024-12-30-python-nix-htmx-ollama.md

 and then produce the ones you think best in descending order of immediate usefulness, please and thank you!

+---

+## o1 Pro Takes a Crack at Audience Analysis

+> So that whole article up to this point was really just a prompt for o1 Pro,
+> which combines with all the context it has (maybe still in its context window,
+> but who knows) from yesterday.

 **o1 Pro**: Below is an **audience analysis** and a set of **introductions** in **descending order of immediate usefulness** for your project.
 Each version is geared toward a different perspective or usage scenario, but they all address the core idea of a local-first, single-file web framework with an integrated local LLM, leveraging Nix Flakes, HTMX, Jupyter-like pipeline flows, and more.
 Feel free to pick and choose or adapt as needed.

 ---